Robert M. Simmons

 until the next time it occurred

-while a neighbor was walking his Shiitsu
+while a neighbor was walking his Shih Tzu

-and had to do a quick step
+and had to execute

-to avoid being splattered
+to avoid being hit

-by a particularly large projectile,
+by a particularly large projectile.

-when I realized
+I then realized

 that people do not see